Idea

 Variadic macros to write inline raw JSON

-This doesn’t really deserve its own section, but I use #<expression>
+This doesn’t really deserve its own section, but I use #<expression> to

-stringify C expressions in conjunction with __VA_ARGS__
+stringify C expressions in conjunction with __VA_ARGS__:

-1#define JSON(...) #__VA_ARGS__
+1#define JSON(...) #__VA_ARGS__To enable:

-1char *raw_json = JSON({ "array" : [ [], {}] });
+1char *raw_json = JSON({ "array" : [ [], {}] });Inlines to:

-1char *raw_json = "{ \"array\" : [[]], }";
+1char *raw_json = "{ \"array\" : [[]], }";Representing JSON values in memory

 I need a structure to hold a parsed JSON value, their types and their values.